con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Sharing one large umbrella with the world,
-His *maṇḍala* being love and empathy,
+With love and empathy his *maṇḍala*,
 The celebrated lotus lord of dance,[^105-1]
 Pervasive with his precious parasol, (105)